Office Insurance Malaysia - Essential Coverage for Business Premises and Tenants

 Lease Requirements and Insurance Obligations

-Failing to comply with lease insurance requirements can result in lease termination.
+Failing to comply can result in lease termination.
 Always read the insurance clause in your tenancy agreement carefully before signing.

 | Lease Requirement | What It Means | What You Need to Do |